-Our stay at Chunda Palace Hotel was excellent, the heritage style hotel was designed to portray the elegance and charm of Mewar dynasty, it truly gave us a royal stay.
+Our stay at Chunda Palace Hotel was excellent, the heritage style hotel was designed to portray the elegance and charm of the Mewar dynasty, it truly gave us a royal stay.
 The palace took 16 years to get the beautiful architecture and the royalty which fascinated us.

 Jaiwana Haveli was once the private residence of the Thakur of Jaiwana, one of the jagirdars of Maharanas of Mewar.
 Located in the historic city of Udaipur, the hotel has an unbeatable location.
-The hotel staff was very friendly and courteous the brothers who run the place personally paid attention to our sightseeing interest by providing us guidance and not hesitating to answer any questions.
+The hotel staff was very friendly and courteous the brothers who run the place personally paid attention to our sightseeing interest by providing us with guidance and not hesitating to answer any questions.

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.

 Was this travel guide helpful for you?

 If you’d like to help me continue making free guides, here is one way you can help:

 - Share This Guide – If you have a friend that would benefit from this guide, share it with them.
 Or post this guide on Facebook, Twitter or Google+